 Whether you are just now learning about the climb-up or you’ve been practicing it, maybe even teaching it, for years, I’ve got you covered with the key progression for all levels, three static holds, five fundamental movements, and a handful of my favorite intermediate level climb-up drills:

-THE KEY PROGRESSION (FOR ALL LEVELS)
+THE #1 DRILL (FOR ALL LEVELS)

 Unlike in skills such as vaults or jumps, I find that many people struggle to find incremental progressions and methodical frameworks to work through on their journey to better climb-ups.
 Use this single drill, with proper scaling up and down, to effectively challenge athletes of all levels:

-Running climb-up + climb-down
+Running climb-up + climb-down (head-high)

 Most climb-ups include variations of three key positions: the cat hang, wall support, and full squat.
 By specifically practicing these static holds, you can prepare your joints and body to be safe, strong, and mobile enough to train climb-ups:

-Cat hang (straight-arm)
+Cat hang (straight-arm, CU grip)

 The straight-arm cat hang is a key static position to learn before working toward skills like climb-ups and cat leaps (AKA arm jump or saut de bras).
 Holding this position helps develop a stronger grip, upper body pulling strength, and the full-body tension needed to minimize feet slipping down the wall.
 If you can comfortably hold a straight-arm cat hang for at least 20-30 seconds, begin working on more challenging progressions.